techidaily/site-android-location-track/source/_posts/top-5-tracking-apps-to-track-itel-s23plus-without-them-knowing-drfone-by-drfone-virtual-android.md

 ![Tracking Apps to Track Phone-hoverwatch](https://images.wondershare.com/drfone/article/2017/10/15082607943523.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/OFDHJnZLwTA?si=WThcb2h76AnZDzcQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Now when you know about some of the best tracking apps out there, you can easily use them to keep an eye on your loved ones.
 Mostly, these solutions are used by parents to track the whereabouts and the activity of their kids.
 Though, it can also be used by concerned individuals to track their partners, friends, parents, employees, and more.
 You can use these apps on your own device without much trouble.
 Nevertheless, if you are tracking someone else’s smartphone, then you should be aware of the consequences.
 To avoid any unforeseen situation, it is recommended to inform them before installing the app.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Vca--yEhtdo?si=7ijqjyP-oi3LYze1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Top 5 Car Locator Apps for Itel S23+